ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

    report and removes it from the candidate set.
 The Leader MUST NOT include the report in a subsequent aggregation job, unless the report error is `report_too_early` or `unknown_verification_key_id`, in which case the Leader MAY include the report in a subsequent aggregation job.
+If the report error is `unknown_verification_key_id`, the Leader MAY retry the report after selecting a verification key ID known to the Helper.

 1. Otherwise the inbound message type is invalid for the Leader's current state, in which case the Leader MUST abandon the aggregation job.